 The EconoDri Grain Transition concept puts the same idea to work as when standing crops dry naturally on low humidity fall days.
-Combine an EconoDri chamber with VAL6 radiant energy to create the same effect as when crops dry naturally on low humidity fall days.
+Combine an EconoDri chamber with VAL6 radiant energy to create the same effect.

 The Unique, Patented EconoDri Grain Transition Construction Effectively:

 Reduces flow-through air humidity

 Virtually eliminates monoxide and costly un-burnt fuel inefficiency.
 (That heavy gassy drying bin smell is FUEL that you PAID for!)

 Without the EconoDri Grain Transition/VAL6 combo, as the day becomes cooler & humidity tends to rise, leaving the bin fan running can have the effect of un-doing what the drying accomplished during the dry air part of the day.
 This happens by pushing the more-humid air into the grain.

 In contrast, the EconoDri/VAL6 combos were essentially designed to artificially create a longer drying day for the grain in the bin.
 This has also been proven with some grain bin after-market equipment options that operate by sensing humidity conditions & automatically operate fans as long as the days humidity is conductive to accomplishing drying & automatically shutting the fans when the humidity is not drying the grain.
 Either way, whether the EconoDri/VAL6 combo is integrated with automated fan systems or manually, the net result is for more economical, more cost-efficient drying.